jcwynder/task-management-app/README.md

 To begin working on this assignment, I created 3 files:

-- `<index.html>` file to render my task data and allow users to ultilize the features I created
+- `<index.html>` file to render my task data and allow users to ultilize the features I created.
-- `<styles.css>` file to apply styling to app
+- `<styles.css>` file to apply styling to app.
-- `<app.js>` file to implement functionality for the the app's requirements
+- `<app.js>` file to implement functionality for the the app's requirements.

 ### HTML Structure